Balance8/wdi-dt-57/work/w10/d2/01-02-components-in-react.md

 <details>
 <summary>Think for a moment: As we compose our app's UI with our custom components,  ultimately, no UI, no elements, will be rendered in the browser window unless our components include what?</summary>
-React Elements like "\<div\>" - HTML is what the browser knows and loves.
+React Elements like "&lt;div&gt;" - HTML is what the browser knows and loves.
 </details>

 ## Categorizing Components as _Presentational_ or _Container_ Components